 Using classes with non-default finalize()methods so that the objects of such classes are not instantly garbage collected since the garbage collector queues them for finalization, which occurs at a later point in time.

 Reading a large String object, and then calling intern() on that object will result in it being stored in the string pool, which is located in PermGen (permanent memory) where it will stay as long as the application runs.

-Using the ThreadLocal construct to isolate state to a particular thread and thus achieve thread safety, so that each thread will hold an implicit reference to its copy of a ThreadLocal variable and will maintain its own copy, instead of sharing the resource across multiple threads, as long as the thread is alive.
-This can introduce memory leaks if not used carefully.
+Sharing a resource across multiple threads, when such sharing is not necessary.
+Instead, using the ThreadLocal construct isolates state to a each thread and thus each thread will hold an implicit reference to its copy of a ThreadLocal variable and will maintain its own copy, instead of sharing the resource across multiple active threads.
+Once a thread ends, the threadLocal variable is garbage collected and memory leaks are avoided.

 Calling applications written in programming languages that are prone to memory leaks.

 6.39.2 Guidance to language users